calvin261238/Basic-Analysis-of-UN-MDGs-effect-on-Life-Expectancy/README.md

 However, things started to change after 2000.
 My assumption is that MDG played some role to the overall improvement of life expectancy.
 Here are my findings:
 Only Syrian Arab Republic experienced negative growth of life expectancy, primarily due to war.
 The other countries have improved, especially Rwanda, Botswana, and Zimbabwe.

-In conclusion, it is clear that MDGs had great impact on life expectanct of most countries.
+In conclusion, it is clear that MDGs had a great impact on life expectancy of most countries.

 Data Source: http://data.un.org/Search.aspx?q=Life+expectancy+at+birth;
               Life expectancy at birth for both sexes combined (years)